 - LATUDA may make you more sensitive to heat.
 You may have trouble cooling off.
 Be careful when exercising or when doing things likely to cause dehydration or make you warm.

-Tell your healthcare professional about all prescription and over-the-counter medicines you are taking or plan to take, since there are some risks for drug interactions with LATUDA.
+- Tell your healthcare provider about all prescription and over-the-counter medicines you are taking or plan to take, since there are some risks for drug interactions with LATUDA.
 Avoid drinking alcohol while taking LATUDA.

 This is not a complete summary of safety information.
-Please discuss the full Prescribing Information for prescription LATUDA with your healthcare professional.
+Please discuss the full Prescribing Information for prescription LATUDA with your doctor.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.